 At a certain point in our life, we grew a lot.

 Each company is experiencing a growth crisis in its own way, and we are no exception.
 But having coped, we were able to supplement the DNA of our studio with a very important quality.

-We realized that the importance of HR in our studio had been underestimated all this time.
+We realized that the importance of HR and communications in our studio had been underestimated all this time.

 Up to this point, HR represented a separate centralized function that was enabled during the stage of searching for an employee and then disabled till the moment of their departure from the company.
 The inefficiency of this approach became clear almost immediately after the size of the studio exceeded 200 people.
 The team has become too large to remain as well-coordinated.

 It all started with the recognition of the fact that no leader, no matter how talented, is able to manage a large team on their own.
 The logical way out was the emergence of a new role for the studio - HR BP, which is now a key aspect for us.

 With the advent of our HR-partner it became clear that a powerful point of growth was all this time not involved and how great the team’s demand for professional HR-assistance truly was.
 Therefore, now one can meet the maximum number of HR specialists at ITT.
 And we did not recruit them from outside - instead, we are creating a local HR person in each of our employees.

 To do this, we began to train managers to conduct interviews, to build the process of adaptation around newcomers and current employees, organized training sessions based on personal feedback, active listening, communication management, and many other aspects.